organicplanning/hackedfonts/README.md

 | Skyhook Mono         | Tamsyn 10x20     | slashed | futuristic |

 #### [GNU Unifont](http://www.unifoundry.com/unifont.html)
+- GNU Unifont is a bitmap font with wide Unicode coverage, only good at (nominally) 12px.
+- I've added a slashed zero.
-- GNU Unifont is a bitmap font, only good at 12Px.
-On the original page, Unix Bitmap formats are also available.
-I haven't modified these.
+- On the original page, Unix Bitmap formats are also available.
+I haven't modified these yet.
+- Probably to *extreme range of characters*, conversion to "real monospace" with python fonttools ttx has failed so far.
+- this is why it has to be selected as a variable pitch font, see below for howto.

+Trivia
 - looks like it inspired commercial font **PragmataPro**, although I haven't seen it acknowledged ... this would be a real GPL issue anyway, especially as it is one of the most expensive fonts available and the "author" even tried to raise money to "make it public domain."
 - He'll probably get away with it because he stretched the font vertically by one pixel, so it's "really different".
 Actually, it feels more "designed" then.
 - Compared with GNU Unifont, Pragmata Pro has better visibility for the i-dot, quite comparable with [Luculent](http://eastfarthing.com/luculent/).
 - Pragmata Pro has real merit for adding a variety of sharp pixel sizes to the 12px-only Unifont.
-- Things I prefer with Unifont to Pragmata Pro is the larger line spacing and the wider (!) range of Unicode characters as well as for the freedom to share it.
+- Things I prefer with Unifont to Pragmata Pro is the larger line spacing and the wider (!) range of Unicode characters as well as the freedom to share it.
 - Iosevka is an agreeable Pragmata Pro replacement for antialiased rendering.
-- Liberation Mono feels similar to GNU Unifont
+- Liberation Mono is a little broader, but also feels similar to GNU Unifont
-- Probably to extreme size / range of characters, conversion to "real monospace" with python fonttools ttx has failed so far.
-- *To use GNU Unifont with MobaXterm* (Windows)
-  - right-click on an open terminal window,
-  - select "change terminal settings"
-  - click on "Window/Apperance"
-  - check the box "allow selection of variable width fonts"
-  - click the "change" button
-  - now select "Unifont", size 12

 ### [Envy Code B 10 ttf](https://damieng.com/typography/envy-code-b)